 Didactic Training and Professional Development

-Trainees participate in a 2 hourr/week training seminar throughout the academic year.
-Topics covered in the past include cultural sharing, transgender care, treatment for OCD, motivational interviewing approaches and applying for internship.
+Trainees participate in a 2 hour/week training seminar throughout the academic year.
+Topics covered in the past include monthly DEI seminar, cultural sharing, transgender care, eating concerns, treatment for OCD, motivational interviewing approaches, trauma informed care, and applying for internship.
 Trainees are also expected to do a case presentation each semester in the training seminar.

 Please submit the following materials: